Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Data

-The data on wage inequality is obtained from the International Labour Organisation's Statistics on Labour Income and Inequality.
-We focus on data regarding the labour income distribution\footnote{Available at: \url{https://www.ilo.org/shinyapps/bulkexplorer46/?id=LAP_2LID_QTL_RT_A}}, which despite being based on modelled estimates, it provides information on average wages at all deciles of the labour income distribution across the countries in the sample, for the entire time period covered (2010 -- 2018).
+\paragraph{ILO Statistics on Labour Income and Inequality.} The data on wage inequality is obtained from the International Labour Organisation's Statistics on Labour Income and Inequality.
+We focus on data regarding the labour income distribution,\footnote{Available at: \url{https://www.ilo.org/shinyapps/bulkexplorer46/?id=LAP_2LID_QTL_RT_A}.} which despite being based on modelled estimates, it provides information on average wages at all deciles of the labour income distribution across the countries in the sample, for the entire time period covered (2010 -- 2018).
 In particular, we use information on labour income at the ninth, fifth and first deciles to produce wage ratios between ninth and first, fifth and first, and ninth and fifth deciles to capture the degree of inequality in labour income at different points of the distribution.